 Most of the cod sampled during December 1995 were adult fish.
-Among females, the percentage of immatures was higher in Northwest Arm (37.9%) than in inner Smith Sound (7.9%, Table 4) even though the average sizes were similar in each area.
-Most of the mature females had gonads at stage Mat AN (stages as in Templeman et al., 1978) and would have spawned in the coming year.
+Among females, the percentage of immatures was slightly higher in Northwest Arm (37.9%) than in inner Smith Sound (7.9%, Table 4) even though the average sizes were similar in each area.
+Most of the mature females had gonads at stage Mat AN and would have spawned in the coming year.

 Comparison of the maturities of females collected during April 1996 indicated two distinct groups of fish in the areas surveyed; female cod sampled in the outer reaches of Smith Sound had the largest average size (58.4 cm) and few (3.9%) were immature.
-In all other areas, the cod sampled were marginally smaller (average sizes 52.7 to 57.3) and the proportion immature was generally higher, ranging from 23.6% in Northwest Arm and to 54.4% in the inner reaches of Smith Sound.
-Most notable was the presence of spawning fish in the outer reaches of Smith Sound, with >70% of those sampled at stages Mat BP or Mat CP (i. e. with some clear eggs).
-In contrast, <3% of the females in any of the other areas appeared to be spawning, although most appeared destined to spawn some time later in the spring of 1996.
+In all other areas, the cod spawn some time later in the spring of 1996.
 A few spent fish were also observed in each area.

 Another notable finding was the unusually high percentage of large fish (>60 cm) in Southwest Arm that had undeveloped gonads.
-Of 53 female cod >60 cm fork length collected in Southwest Arm, 34.0% had gonads that upon visual inspection appeared immature.
-Corresponding percentages, for Northwest Arm and Smith Sound (inner and outer areas combined) were 8.5% (n = 47) and 9.8% (n =82).
-The reproductive status of these fish remained unclear.
-They possibly represented females that had spawned in previous years but would not spawn this year.
-Further analysis of maturity data are given in Morgan and Brattey (MS 1996).
+Of 53 female cod > 60 cm fork length collected in Southwest Arm, 34.0% had gonads that upon visual inspection appeared immature.
+Corresponding percentages, for Northwest Arm and Smith Sound (inner and outer areas combined) were 8.5% (N=47) and 9.8% (N=82).
+The reproductive status of these fish remains unclear.
+They possibly represent females that had spawned in previous years but would not spawn this year.
+Further analysis of maturity data are given in Morgan and Brattey (1996).